Paula Windecker publishes her doctoral dissertation

 Scientific exchange and grants at the highest level

-The Gutenberg Academy Fellows Program (GAFP, formerly known as Gutenberg Academy (GA)) is an institution of the Johannes Gutenberg University Mainz (JGU) founded in 2006.
-It brings up to 25 of the university’s best doctoral researchers and artists (junior members) together and provides them with the chance to participate in an interdisciplinary exchange of ideas at the highest intellectual level.
-These students have the possibility to interact and exchange with excellent researchers and artists of the JGU (senior members and associate members).
-Through financial support and a specific mentoring model, the junior members are supported on their professional path into science and art.
-The Program’s central focus is on the interdisciplinary exchange of ideas, individual development and networking.
+The Gutenberg Academy Fellows Program (GAFP, formerly known as Gutenberg Academy (GA)) is an institution of Johannes Gutenberg University Mainz (JGU) and was founded in 2006.
+It brings up to 25 of the university’s best doctoral researchers and artists (junior fellows) together and provides them with the chance to participate in an interdisciplinary exchange of ideas at the highest intellectual level.
+These students have the opportunity to interact and engage in discourse with excellent researchers and artists (senior fellows and associate fellows).
+Through financial support and a specific sponsorship and mentorship model, the junior fellows are supported on their professional path into science and art.
+The program’s central focus is on the interdisciplinary exchange of ideas and on individual development and networking.

 Networking

-The GAFP not only promotes interdisciplinary exchange between excellent young talents (junior members) and established researchers at the university (senior members and associate members), but also establishes contact with former members of JGU (alumni and alumnae of the GAFP) and with people and career networks outside the university.
+Not only does the GAFP promote interdisciplinary exchange between excellent young talents (junior fellows) and established researchers at the university (senior fellows and associate fellows), but it also establishes contact with former fellows from JGU (alumni and alumnae of the GAFP) and with people and career networks outside the university.

 Interdisciplinary Exchange

-The Gutenberg Academy Fellows Program provides an interdisciplinary forum to maintain a continuous exchange of interdisciplinary scientific information.
-The GAFP’s unique status results from the association of scholars from different generations and different scientific fields of research, who are able to benefit from each other by gaining a multi-perspective view of their respective work in one particular subject area.
+The Gutenberg Academy Fellows Program provides an interdisciplinary forum for maintaining a continuous exchange of interdisciplinary scientific information.
+The GAFP’s unique status results from the association of scholars from different generations and different scientific fields of research, who are able to benefit from each other by gaining outside perspectives of their respective work in one particular subject area.
 Free from constraints that govern academic work at the university as a whole, the Gutenberg Academy Fellows Program allows for a reclassification and re-contextualization of expert knowledge.
-The GAFP provides both junior and senior members the possibility to work with outstanding scientists from varying disciplines within the university on their particular research topics, as well as on general questions of scientific and academic relevance.
-Within the university, the GAFP creates spaces for networking beyond research activities and across departmental boundaries, thus promoting identification of its members with the university as a whole.
+The GAFP provides senior fellows, associated members, and junior fellows the possibility to work with outstanding scientists from varying disciplines within the university on their particular research topics, as well as on general questions of scientific and academic relevance.
+Within the university, the GAFP creates spaces for networking beyond research activities and across departments, thus promoting the identification of its members with the university as a whole.

-Active and former junior, senior and associate members network in closed groups on Facebook and LinkedIn.
+Active and former junior, senior and associate fellows network in closed groups on Facebook and LinkedIn.

 ©Stefan Sämmer